Craig-Hudson/cricket-gear-hub/README.md

 [Convert png to webp](https://www.freeconvert.com/) - I converted my images to webp using this site.

 [tiny.png](https://tinypng.com/) - To reduce the file size of my images for better website performance

-[Image resizer](https://www.resizepixel.com/) - To reduce any unnecessary height and width on photos, also minimizing file size.

 Balsamiq - I used Balsamiq wireframes from a desktop app for my wireframes,